BastidaNicolas/NatNinja-Material-UI-Tutorial/README.md

 And to run it you do:
 `json-server --watch data/db.json --port {desired port number}`

-This is how the project looks:
+This is how the project looks like:

 ![Desktop view of my notes page](./desc-my-notes.png)
 ![Desktop view of create notes page](./Desc-create-notes.png)